irisguanhong/irisguanhong.github.io/_posts/2017-04-16- How to be an inventor.md

 Created 170417
 By Iris

-# How To Be an Inventor
-— Notes After Reading “The Innovation Algorithm”
+Reading notes from “The Innovation Algorithm”

 # Psychological Barriers
 ## What stops invention
 ### “one of the eternal problem”
 “Invention problems always have an intimidating tinge”.
 If it is a mathematical problem, people know if it is solvable or unbeatable with knowledge and experience from the past.
 But when it comes to invention problems, the problem always come as “one of the eternal problem”, intimidating people from every respect.
 It doesn’t matter if it is difficult problem. **Not everyone can show the bravery needed to conquer an “eternal problem”.  ** — 我也没有。当我发现这个问题进入貌似没解的状态，我就停了。
-### The story we all heard — 3 phases of innovators’ creativity ( search, waiting period, illumination)
+### The story of 3 phases of innovators’ creativity ( search, waiting period, illumination)
 We all heard the story of how great inventions come to inventors’ mind.
 First, an inventor intensely and unsuccessfully searches for a solutions;
 Second, having not solved the problem, he stops thinking about it.
 Third, some time passes, and suddenly, as if a delayed-action mechanism goes off — “as it by itself” — the required solutions appears.

+#### False Impression:
-False Impression: We highlight the 3rd phase”suddenly an idea appears” and conclude that the path of innovation is not traceable.
+We highlight the 3rd phase”suddenly an idea appears” and conclude that the path of innovation is not traceable.

-“Aha “ : 2nd phases helps break the habitual “bond”.
+#### “Aha “ :
+2nd phases helps break the habitual “bond”.
 Phase 1 Search: A problem is formulated ( with terminology possessing inertia, and secretly forces thought into the direction opposite to where new ideas are present. )
 ![]()
 ![]()